alibaba/graph-learn/docs/data_loader_en.md

 <br />

 ## 1.2 Attribute format（ATTRIBUTED）
-The attribute format is used to express the attribute information of a vertex or an edge.
+The `attribute` format is used to express the attribute information of a vertex or an edge.
 In general, vertices have attributes by default (otherwise only the edge table is sufficient).
-The attribute has only one column, which is of string type.
+The attribute has only one column, the type of which is string.
-Multiple attributes can be divided by custom separators inside the string.
+Multiple attributes can be divided by given separators inside the string.
 For example, if there are 3 attributes of a vertex, namely `shanghai, 10, 0.01` separated by the separator ‘:’, the attribute data corresponding to the vertex is `shanghai:10:0.01`.
-When the data format has attributes regardless of whether it is vertex data or edge data, it is necessary to display and specify **ATTRIBUTED** to inform the system in the API description.
+No matter the vertices or edges have attributes, please call the corresponding API and mark the parameters with **ATTRIBUTED**.

-The schema of the vertex data attribute format:
+The schema of attributed vertex data format:

 | source | data type | comments |
 | --- | --- | --- |